readthedocs/readthedocs.org/docs/roadmap.rst

   decision phase before being accepted and assigned to a milestone.
 This is a good time to discuss how to address the problem technically.
 Skipping this phase might result in your PR being blocked, sent back to design decision, or perhaps even discarded.
-It's best to be active here before submitting a PR.
+It's best to be active here before submitting a PR for a feature or improvement.
-* The core team will only work on accepted issues, and will only give PR review priority to accepted issues.
+* The core team will only work on accepted issues, and will give PR review priority to accepted issues.
+Pull requests addressing issues that are not on our roadmap are welcome, but we cannot guarantee review response, even for small or easy to review pull requests.

 Milestones
 ~~~~~~~~~~